npedraza09/npedraza09.github.io/index.md

 # My GitHub Portfolio

 ## Welcome!
 I am Nicolas Pedraza.
 I am a highly motivated and solution-driven Mechanical and Data Engineer, with a passion for technology and project management.
-Currently, I am pursuing a Professional Certificate in Data Engineering through MIT xPro, where I have sharpened my expertise in Python, SQL, ETL processes, and data visualization.
+Currently, I am pursuing a Professional Certificate in Data Engineering through MIT xPro, where I have sharpened my expertise in Python, SQL, ETL processes, database administration, data warehousing and visualization, and API development.
 My technical skills, combined with a strong background in mechanical engineering and hands-on project management, enable me to tackle complex problems and deliver impactful results.

 ---